 Teaching and learning at Gainsborough Primary and Nursery school is designed to help pupils remember, over time, curriculum content and to apply their knowledge in different contexts.

-Most geography plans come from a stimulus that is child-oriented such as a text or a theme that the children are currently engaged in.
+Most geography plans come from a stimulus that is cross curricular and topic based.
 We plan our curriculum to ensure that we meet the requirement of the national curriculum and the Early Years Foundation Stage curriculum by ensuring that: